MuhammadHelmyOmar/Authorship-Identification/ideas.md

 - Identify features that are meant to affect the style of the authors.
   - Topics
     - Locations/places
-    - Female author maybe different
+    - Female authors may be different
   - Metaphors
   - Lexicon Richness
   - Syntax/Structure Complexity